ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ![Scroll-XAxis.](../../assets/scroll-end-xaxis.svg)

-Given the data we've about the element dimension we can also create a function to check if the element is scrollable or not
+Side tip: Using the information you have about the element's sizes, you can also make a function to see if the element can be scrolled or not.

 ```ts
 type InfinityScrollDirection = "horizontal" | "vertical";